What is MFA (Multi-Factor Authentication) and how does it work?

 Improving MFA user experience

 One way to avoid undue hassle and frustration is to employ a route-based approach, in which MFA is only introduced for certain actions or transactions online.
 Another is to eliminate passwords as a verification factor entirely, since remembering and entering passwords are their own source of friction.
+Passwordless authentication methods are simpler and faster than passwords, making user retention more likely.
+And because they can easily be layered in a multi-factor approach and avoid the security risks posed by weak and compromised passwords, they are inherently more secure.

 Multi-factor authentication FAQs

 MFA and 2FA are not fundamentally different.
 Two-factor authentication is just a subset of multi-factor authentication, which is an umbrella term for any authentication process that uses more than one verification factor.
+In other words, all 2FA is MFA, but not all MFA is 2FA, because some applications of MFA use three or more factors.

 What is adaptive multi-factor authentication?
-Is it the same as just-in-time?

 • Route-based authentication refers to any incremental security method, where a user must only undergo extra checks—like a second or multi-factor authentication—to carry out more sensitive tasks within an app.